Things to do in Saudi Arabia: Pick your favorites and enjoy!by Cristóbal Manjón | May 20, 2020

-Just off the south-western coast of Saudi Arabia in the Red Sea are the Farasan Islands, an archipelago of 84 islands with great tourist potential which should deserve a more global diffusion than the one it currently enjoys.
+Just off the south-western coast of Saudi Arabia in the Red Sea are the Farasan Islands, an archipelago of 84 islands with great tourist potential.

 Located in the Asir province, it is a very popular vacation destination during the summer season because of its beautiful scenery and its famous misty mountains with refreshing breezes.
 The city is home to the Asir National Park which offers you the opportunity to enjoy outdoor activities.